hoyunchoi/SPG/README.md

 options:
   -h, --help            show this help message and exit -m  [ ...], --machine  [ ...]
-                        List of target machine name, separated by space. ex) tenet1 / tenet1 tenet2
+                        List of target machine names, separated by space. ex) tenet1 / tenet1 tenet2
   -g  [ ...], --group  [ ...]
-                        List of target machine group name, separated by space.
+                        List of target machine group names, separated by space.
                         Currently available: ['tenet', 'xenet', 'kuda'] -u , --user           Target user name.
   -a, --all             When given, print jobs of all users.
   -p  [ ...], --pid  [ ...]
-                        Jobs with specific pid.
+                        Jobs with specific PID.
-                        When this option is given, you should specifiy single machine name.
+                        When this option is given, you should specify a single machine name.
                         List of pid of target job, separated by space.
   -c  [ ...], --command  [ ...]
-                        Jobs whose commands includes pattern.
+                        Jobs whose commands include pattern.
                         List of words to search.
-Target command should have exact pattern.
+The target command should have the exact pattern.
   -t  [ ...], --time  [ ...]
-                        Jobs running less than given time.
+                        Jobs running less than the given time.
                         Time interval separated by space.
                         ex) 1w 5d 11h 50m 1s
-  -s , --start          Jobs started at specific time.
+  -s , --start          Jobs started at a specific time.
-                        Start time should exactly match.
+                        The start time should exactly match.
 ```

 ## spg user